Ipgnosis/ipgn_covid/README.md

 ## Level 2 data:

-The value of the last Level 1 key **'data'** is a list of dictionaries.
+The value of the last Level 1 key: **'data'** is a list of dictionaries.
 Each dictionary contains data for a given date for which data exists - not all dates have data in all countries.
 Each date dictionary *may* contain the attributes listed below:

 The attribute 'date' is a string in iso format (YYYY-MM-DD).